dotherightthing/control-traktor/README.md

 When fast-switching between these users, [NIHardwareAgent doesn't activate the S8's screens when it was already started by another user on the same machine](https://github.com/dotherightthing/control-traktor/issues/69).

 To resolve this, use *Launch Traktor.app* to launch Traktor Pro.
-This is installed into */Applications* via `npm run installrelease`.
+This is installed into */Applications* via `npm run release:install`.

 ## Release